-Alloway is an EPA UCMR 4 approved laboratory and we take pride in being your ultimate laboratory resource.
-As such, we want to serve as a knowledge reference as you implement your UCMR 4 monitoring schedule.
+As an EPA UCMR 4 approved laboratory, we want to serve as a knowledge reference as you implement your UCMR 4 monitoring schedule.

 Monitoring for the fourth Unregulated Contaminant Monitoring Regulation (UCMR 4) is set to begin in January 2018 and will run through December 2020.
 The monitoring includes 30 contaminants and will affect many public water systems across the nation.